-3.9.2 The minimum allowable distance from the outside of the fascia to a corner wall having combustible material or any other combustible surface which projects beyond the front of the appliance is 100mm.
+3.9.1 The minimum allowable distance from the outside of the fascia to a corner wall having combustible material or any other combustible surface which projects beyond the front of the appliance is 100mm.

-For access purposes a 10mm clearance to non-combustible surfaces is recommended on the left side of the appliance, on the right side the recommended clearance is 50mm for access to the slider control.
+For access purposes a 10mm clearance to non-combustible surfaces is recommended on the left and right side of the appliance.